GummyDonut/3d-origami-diagram-tool/README.md

 * ~~Color picker https://www.eyecon.ro/colorpicker/~~
   * TODO Convert image to png https://stackoverflow.com/questions/923885/capture-html-canvas-as-gif-jpg-png-pdf/3514404#3514404
   * Update styling of options
+  * Eye drop color picker?
 * Dark THEME IT UP so this application looks sleeker
+  * Loading screen is dialog dark theme is not nice
-* Loading screen on start so it's not as ugly
+* ~~Loading screen on start so it's not as ugly~~
 * Allow for the choice of different triangles

 ## Bug list